Shrimp Salad Recipe [Video]

 How to peel shrimp:

-Another reason why some people avoid making this dish is that they do not know how to peel and devein the shellfish.
+One of the reasons why some people may avoid making this dish is that they do not know how to peel and devein the shrimp.
 So, here are some pointers on how to easily do that:

 • Use a paring knife to cut through the back.